E-commerce-Motors-g28-t14/E-commerce-Front-End/documentation.md

 </ol>

 ## Deployment
 Deploy the front-end application to a suitable hosting platform vercel for production use.
+Check the link -> https://g28-motors.vercel.app

 ## Additional Resources